How to explain COVID-19 to kids

 And unfortunately we just don't have a specific medicine that we could give people, you know, like if you get strep throat, um, there's a specific medicine called an antibiotic that will treat that and you'll get better from strep throat right away.
 We don't have a medicine like that for COVID-19 yet.

 We received so many questions for Malia that today we’re hearing from three listeners.
-Our first question comes from Sydney in Illinois.
+Our first question is as follows.

 We don't even have a vaccine for kids approved yet, and probably we won't have one approved for kids until the first part of next year.
 Or at least young kids—kids under age 12.
 And so, you know, for everyone to get the vaccine who wants one, including kids, I would say it's going to take at least a year.

 The other problem we have though is that there are a lot of people out there who don't think the vaccines are a good idea.
 They're worried about the vaccines.
 Because they're new or because they're not sure what's in them or because they've heard some bad information about them.
 And so I think we also have a real challenge with people who don't want to get the vaccines, even if one were available to them.

 We did have some really good news just over the weekend that there's a new vaccine coming available called the Johnson & Johnson vaccine.
 And this one is great because it only requires one dose.
 You don't have to take two shots and you can keep it in a regular temperature refrigerator.

 It doesn't need some super special ultra cold refrigerator, which means that it's easier to get out to places that don't have freezers that keep things at negative 80 degrees.
 So that will really help with worldwide distribution.

 Kid Question 2: When will it stop?